Dan Metelsky

-Dan Metelsky was a member of the Ohio House of Representatives from 1996 to 2001.
+George Daniel Metelsky (born August 19, 1960) is a former American politician who served as a Democratic member of the Ohio House of Representatives from 1996 to 2001.
 His district consisted of a portion of Lorain County, Ohio.
 He was succeeded by Joseph Koziura.

 Before being elected to the Ohio House of Representatives Metelsky had been a city councilman for 12 in Lorain.
 After stepping down from the House in 2001 Metelsky held a post at the Ohio Lottery Commission from 2001 to 2008.